jarviscanada/jarvis_data_eng_NevenHuynh/linux_sql/README.md

 ```
 chmod +x
 ```
-Crontab allows the script to be executed automatically at a set schedule which can be specified.
+Crontab allows the script to be executed automatically at a specified schedule.

 ## Improvements
 - Data Visualization for real-time monitoring metrics stored in the database